Karasp1980/torjagerillustration/README.md

 * In the Github repository, navigate to the settings tab.
 * From the source section drop-down menu, select the Master branch.
 * Once the master branch has been selected, the page provided the link to the completed website.
-The link can be found here:
+The link can be found here: [Deployed site](https://karasp1980.github.io/torjagerillustration/)

 -----